Update HACS before updating to Home Assistant 0.118

 Contents

-The importance of HACS update
+The Importance of Updating HACS

 Screenshot of a tweet by HACS (@HACSIntegration) advising to upgrade HACS to version 1.6.2+ before upgrading to Home Assistant 0.118.0.
 The tweet quotes an earlier post from Home Assistant (@home_assistant) dated November 18, 2020, announcing the release of Home Assistant Core 0.118.0 with new features like Grid & Logbook Lovelace cards and support for Shelly live push updates.
 The quoted tweet includes an image with the text 'Home Assistant Release 0.118' and 'Making things easier!' overlaid on a blue background with a white circuit-like design, indicating technological advancement and ease of use.

-1. Download the latest release from GitHub.
+1. Download the Latest Release: Get the latest release from the HACS GitHub page.

-3. Head into your Home Assistant configuration folder and navigate to custom_components.
+4. Navigate to the Configuration Folder: Go to your Home Assistant configuration folder and navigate to custom_components.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.